Become a Clinical Therapist in Training at Health and Healing Therapy

-Health and Healing Therapy offers graduate internship opportunities for students who are earning their Master’s in Social Work, Community Counseling, Clinical Counseling, Counseling Psychology, or in a related field.
+Health and Healing Therapy is a multi-specialty group practice that offers graduate internship opportunities for students who are earning their Master’s in Social Work, Community Counseling, Clinical Counseling, Counseling Psychology, or in a related field.

 Our team is multicultural and inclusive.
 We strive to help our community members identify what and who they value so they can create and live the life they want.

-Health and Healing Therapy is committed to providing excellent clinical supervision and experience of clinical therapy as well as group co-facilitation opportunities.
-Our clinical team is passionate about the work we do and provides an atmosphere filled with support, continual growth opportunities, and personal and professional wellbeing.
+Our clinical team is passionate about the work we do and we provide an atmosphere filled with support, continual growth opportunities, and personal and professional wellbeing.

-- Receive and participate in clinical supervision 1-2 times per week
+- Receive and participate in clinical supervision one to two (1-2) times per week

-- Will attend and participate in ongoing offered and required clinical trainings
+- Attend and participate in ongoing offered and required clinical trainings

 - Be encouraged to explore their niche through additional clinical experience and clinical training